abhitopia/abhitopia.github.com/docs/Maths/fuzzy_logic.md

 suboptimality and impreciseness (vagueness) and giving quick, simple and sufficiently good solutions.

-In this blog post, I will summarise Fuzzy logic and more importantly Fuzzy First Order Logic (FFOL).
+In this blog post, I will summarise Fuzzy propositional logic.
 This post is not intended to be a rigorous mathematical treatment of the subject but rather a cheat-sheet that can be consulted to revise and reference important concepts.

 ## Crisp and Fuzzy Sets